Last Updated on

 Another positive feature of the Limnu UX is the fact that everything that gets written or drawn on the whiteboard is selectable.
 These images can be dragged, grouped, and moved as objects.
 The feature works in a manner that is similar to the marquee selection tool.
 Having the ability to select and drag options lets anyone rearrange the items on a board without having to erase and rewrite them.

-This whiteboard also has administrative tools that make it easier to keep workspace private, moderated and save in a way where only authorized people can access it.
+This whiteboard also has administrative tools that make it easier to keep workspace private, moderated and save in a way.
+The admin can only access in it.

 With Groupworld, users can upload images to use as a background for the board.
 It is also possible to share project snapshots or website pages to collaborate with a particular context.
 Users can do it while their content is on the board.